aparajitasahay87/UserInterface/plant_finder.md

 4. Testing and conclusion

 ### **1.RESEARCH**
 Research began with a series of question on “what” the application would be.
-In this case I wanted it to be a phone application.
+In this case, I wanted it to be a phone application.
 So that the application is always available with the user in his or her phone so that they get the information instantly.
 After discussing about the application with my friends and professors I came to an initial hypothesis about who will be the user of this application: -
-1.	school student
+1. School student
 2. Gardner enthusiast
-3.	biologist and scientist.
+3. Biologist and scientist.
 The main goal of PlantFinder application would be to retrieve real time information about any plant that a user sees in day to day life without spending time exclusively on internet.
-PlantFinder application will enable user to take the picture of the plant in real time and in one click, application will return the most close matched result to the user in real time.
+PlantFinder application will enable user to take the picture of the plant in real time and in one click application will return the most close matched result to the user in real time.

 #### **User Persona and journey**
 As a result of these findings, I created two user personas and their corresponding customer journey.
 This allowed me to put the users at the center of the whole process and focus on their main pain points.